thealteria/ToDoApp/README.md

 # ToDoApp

-ToDoApp is an open-source android applictaion made using [Flutter](https://flutter.dev/) which allows user to save notes in a very easy way.
+ToDoApp is an open-source android application made using [Flutter](https://flutter.dev/) which allows user to save notes in a very easy way.

 ## Features